4GeeksAcademy/flask-rest-hello/README.md

 ## Remember migrate every time you change your models

-You have to upgrade the migrations for every update your make to your models:
+You have to migreate and upgrade the migrations for every update your make to your models:
 ```
-$ pipenv run migrate
+$ pipenv run migrate (to make the migrations)
-$ pipenv run upgrade
+$ pipenv run upgrade  (to update your databse with the migrations)
 ```